 - Then take half a lemon and rub it all over the goose, inside and outside.

-- Combine the mixed spice blend, 1 tsp black pepper and ½ tsp turmeric and sprinkle it inside and rub it into all corners.
+- Combine the mixed spice blend, 1 teaspoon black pepper and ½ teaspoon turmeric and sprinkle it inside and rub it into all corners.
 If using any dried herbs you can sprinkle some inside the body cavity.

-- Mix 1 tsp black pepper, 2 tsp paprika, ½ tsp turmeric and rub it all over the outside.
+- Mix 1 teaspoon black pepper, 2 teaspoon paprika, ½ teaspoon turmeric and rub it all over the outside.
 Place the goose in refrigerator for 12 to 24 hours.

 STUFF THE GOOSE